 Program Introduction

-Founded in 1983, the M.A. program in Public History at the University at Albany, SUNY trains historians to work at a variety of public history venues.
-The program is a 36-credit program, usually completed in three semesters.
-In addition to traditional public history courses -- in archival practices, historical site administration, material studies, historic preservation, local/community history, and museum studies -- the program also offers students training in digital history, documentary filmmaking, oral/video history, and audio documentary production.
-Albany is home to major New York State agencies such as the State Archives, State Museum, and Office of Historic Preservation.
-The region also contains many public and private museums, historical societies, archives, and public media television and radio stations.
-This diversity permits a wide choice of internship and career possibilities – and a pool of specialized experts to supplement the regular staff of the Department of History.
+Founded in 1983, the MA program in public history at the University at Albany, SUNY, trains historians to work at a variety of public history venues and enrolls roughly 15 students each year.
+The program offers a 36-credit MA with a concentration in public history, usually completed in three semesters.
+Students may also apply separately to the 36-credit MS in Information Science, for a dual degree that allows up to 13 overlapped credits.
+Albany is home to major New York State agencies including the State Archives, State Museum, and Office of Historic Preservation.
+The region also contains many public and private museums, historical societies, archives, and public media and television stations.
+This diversity permits a wide choice of internship and career possibilities, and a pool of specialized experts who supplement the regular faculty of the Department of History.

 Degrees Offered